GhostLyrics/ipics2014-essay/essay.markdown

 # Learning from a bad example

-There was a case in Austria in which the use of open source intelligence was neatly documented and the documents made public by the suspect [^imgur-documents] which later proved to be innocent.
+There was a case in Austria in 2011 in which the use of open source intelligence was neatly documented and the documents made public by the suspect [^imgur-documents] which later proved to be innocent.
 In this case the use of OSINT was used to find (or, as one might argue, construct) evidence incriminating the person of "Re-engagement in NS activities".

 [^imgur-documents]: ["Gerichtsakt zum AnonAustria Ermittlungsverfahren gegen Michael R."](http://huntinganonaustria.imgur.com), imgur, 2014-09-17